lijie-jiang/vxworks7-layer-for-boost/README.md

 ### VxWorks&reg; 7 Recipe Layer for Boost

 This repository will contain a VxWorks&reg;  7 Source Build (VSB) layer later this year.
-When complete, you will be able to add this layer to your VxWorks install and to build and verify boost as part of of you board's VSB project.
+When complete, you will be able to add this layer to your VxWorks install to build and verify boost as part of of you board's VSB project.

 Currently this repository contains a collection of patches to adapt Boost to VxWorks.